tanmaychandane/bash_configuration/README.md

 # bash_configuration
 <br>
-"bash_profile" contains configuration of my bash shell.
+Contains configuration of my bash shell.
 You are free to use and modify it to your needs.
-To use this configuration, copy contents of "bash_profile" and paste in your home directory as ".bashrc" as shown in "instruction.png"
 <br>
 PS
 <br>